Faculty Biography | Bernice Garnett

 - Adolescent Health and Public Health: Research focused on comprehensive, place-based and theoretically informed interventions to promote childhood healthy weight across racially/ethnically diverse populations.
 Bullying prevention and the intersection with discrimination and harassment among youth.

 - Garnett, B.R., Buelow, R., Franko, D.L., Becker, C., Rodgers, R.F., Austin, S.B.
 (2013).
 The Importance of Campaign Saliency as a Predictor of Attitude and Behavior Change: A Pilot Evaluation of Social Marketing Campaign Fat Talk Free Week.
-Health Communication, in press
+Health Communication, Epub ahead of print [abstract]

 - Carman, C., Raveche Garnett, B., Wendel, J., Hyde, J., & Rall Chomitz, V. (2013).
 Community Asset Identification in Support of a Place-Based, Early Childhood Obesity Prevention and School Readiness Initiative.
 Frontiers in Public Health Services and Systems Research, 2(3), 5. [abstract]